Shake Shook Shaken: Recording

-Construction on the studio took place over five months and was complete by early 2013.
-Levy, frustrated with living in Paris and seeking to avoid distractions, moved to Normandy and stayed in the water tower for the duration of the recording process.
+Levy, frustrated with living in Paris and seeking to avoid distractions, moved to Normandy and lived in the water tower for the duration of the recording process.
 Merilahti continued to reside about two hours away in Paris and record demos in her home studio.
 Throughout the album's production, she periodically travelled to Normandy, worked with Levy at the studio for several days, then returned to Paris.
 Though the frequent commuting was "a bit schizophrenic" for Merilahti, she listened to their recently recorded demos while driving and contrasted how the music felt in both rural and urban environments.

 "Keep Your Lips Sealed" was one of the earliest songs recorded, which informed the duo's decision to place it at the beginning of the album to establish its tone and sound.
 The song "Miracles (Back in Time)" was nearly abandoned after working on several iterations that left them dissatisfied.
 The pair eventually spent "one whole night to solve it" and completed the track.

 Shake Shook Shaken was produced and recorded by Levy with assistance from Warren Dongué, a student audio engineer.
 Recording took roughly one year, after which Merilahti and Levy travelled to New York to work with mixer and engineer Fab Dupont.
-Levy and Dupont mixed the album at Flux Studio assisted by Mike Latona and Alban Ancel-Pirouelle, with Dupont also mastering the final recordings and providing additional keyboards on "Despair, Hangover & Ecstasy".
-The duo credited Dupont for "polishing and providing this clarity that we aimed for" with his contributions.
+Levy and Dupont mixed the album at Flux Studio assisted by Mike Latona and Alban Ancel-Pirouelle, with Dupont also mastering the final recordings and providing additional keyboards on "Going Through Walls".
+The duo credited Dupont for "polishing and providing this clarity that [they] aimed for" with his contributions.
 Bastien Burger, a frequent touring member for the group, played electric bass on "Anita No!".